• videocam Live Webinar with Live Q&A

 • What types of legal risks are associated with alternative work arrangements?

-• How can employers structure work-from-home policies to mitigate the chances that a discrimination claim will be filed?
+• How can employers structure work-from-home policies to mitigate the chances that a wage & hour or discrimination claim will be filed?